Cerbonius: Traditions and legends

-Cerbonius and Totila
+Encounter with Totila

 For hiding several Roman soldiers, he was ordered to be killed by a wild bear by Totila, king of the Ostrogoths, during Totila's invasion of Tuscany.
 However, the bear remained petrified before Cerbonius.
 It stood on two legs and opened its jaws wide.
-Then, it fell back on its paws and licked the feet of the saint.
+Then, it fell back on its paws and licked the feet of Cerbonius.
 Totila exiled Cerbonius instead, to the island of Elba.

 Around 575 AD, now old and sick, Cerbonius begged to be buried in Populonia.
 He asked, however, that those burying him should return immediately to Elba.
 His friends obeyed him.
 The ship carrying his body ran into a heavy storm, but arrived safely at Populonia.
 Cerbonius was buried and his followers returned quickly to Elba.
 Soon after, the Lombards seized Populonia; Cerbonius had foreseen this and had saved his friends.

 Veneration

 At Baratti, there is a fountain and chapel dedicated to Saint Cerbonius.
 A local proverb states: Chi non beve a San Cerbone - è un ladro o un birbone ("Whoever does not drink from the fountain of Saint Cerbonius – is a thief or a rascal.").

 The 13th century cathedral at Massa Marittima contains a Romanesque font (1267 with a cover of 1447) and a Gothic reliquary (1324) of Saint Cerbonius, to whom the cathedral is dedicated.

 There is another Saint Cerbonius who is venerated at Verona.